Smilin-Dominator/mysql-and-python-billing/README.md

 follow the on-screen prompt, if you want to update the quantity of an item, type update, and interact with the prompt.
 If for whatever reason, you want to kill the process, use Kill, and enter the password '627905'.
-Once you're 100% sure you're done adding the items and everything hit (enter) without any other input in the ID Screen to create the bill, you may enter a discount here.</font>
+Once you're 100% sure you're done adding the items and everything hit (enter) without any other input in the ID Screen to create the bill, you may enter a discount here.<br>
+You may then create a master bill when you get to main.py, or you can even edit the SQL table.</font>

 ### Scenarios and Combatting Them
 <font size="6">Here are some scenarios you are quite likely to encounter, even if you don't you'll know